-• During the inspection period any inspector of the accounts is entitled to ask for clarification following receipt of documentation or indeed make a new request

-• After the statutory inspection period the Council will not be able to answer new requests or follow up questions via this route.
+During the inspection period any inspector of the accounts is entitled to ask for clarification following receipt of documentation or indeed make a new request. • After the statutory inspection period the Council will not be able to answer new requests or follow up questions via this route.

-Can I visit to the town hall or civic centre and inspect documents in person?
+Can I visit the Town Hall or Civic Centre and inspect documents in person?

 • The council holds data electronically and will be able to provide data in an electronic format via email.
+Arrangements may also be made, with advance notice and where data is not held electronically, to inspect documents in person.
+Requests should be submitted to PublicInspection@lambeth.gov.uk.